 - Applicant Details Part 1: Complete all fields in this task; all fields are required.
 The information entered should be for the individual submitting the application who will act as the main person responsible for the application and as its point of contact.
 Information about other Key Personnel on the proposal should be entered where requested in the Software Project Details part of the application.

 - 1. First Name

 - 2. Last name

-- 3. Email
+- 3. Degrees

-- 4. Current Employer
+- 4. Email

-- 5. Title/Position
+- 5. Current employer/affiliation (enter n/a if self-employed/unemployed)